2014–15 Anorthosis Famagusta FC season

-The 2014–15 season will be Anorthosis' 66th consecutive season in the Cypriot First Division, the top division of Cyprus football.
+The 2014–15 season was Anorthosis' 66th consecutive season in the Cypriot First Division, the top division of Cyprus football.
 It covers a period from 1 July 2014 to 30 May 2015.

 Season overview

 Pre-season

 Anorthosis Famagusta commenced their summer transfer activity on 11 June, by signing Georgian national football player Irakli Maisuradze from Valletta for 1+1 years.

 On 17 June, Anorthosis announced the signing of Georgian football player Giorgi Aburjania from Lokomotivi Tbilisi for 1+1 years.

 On 24 June, Anorthosis announced the signing of Razak Nuhu from Manchester City B.

 On 27 June, Anorthosis announced the sale of Cypriot national footballer Valentinos Sielis to AEL Limassol.

 On 2 July, Anorthosis announced the signing of Spanish footballer Albert Serrán from AD Alcorcón for the next year.

 On 21 July, Anorthosis announced the signing of Ukraine national footballer with U21 Yuriy Yakovenko from Ajaccio for the next year.

 On 16 August, Anorthosis announced the year loan of German Chinedu Ede from Mainz 05. and the 2 year contract with Uruguayan footballer Gonzalo García from Maccabi Tel Aviv.

 On 22 August, Anorthosis announced the loan of their goalkeeper Aldo Teqja to Elpida Xylofagou for a year.

 On 25 August, Anorthosis announced the year loan of Latvia national footballer Valērijs Šabala from Club Brugge.

 On 28 Augusta, Anorthosis announced the 2-year contract with Sweden national footballer Markus Holgersson from Helsingborgs IF.

 On 1 September, Anorthosis announced the year loan of Belgium national goalkeeper Thomas Kaminski from Anderlecht.